 Now, there are three things to keep in mind when labeling, packaging, and shipping your bath bombs:

 - Avoid moisture.
 Any amount of moisture will make a bath bomb do what it does best—activate.
-Obviously, you don’t want this to happen while in-transit, so as soon as you’re ready to package the product, take your bath bomb out of its airtight container and shrink wrap it immediately.
 Tightly wrapping the bath bomb will lock the moisture out.

-Be transparent in your labeling.
-No matter where you are, labeling requirements ask that you list out all of the ingredients in your bath bombs.
-While the Food and Drug Administration (FDA) doesn’t require cosmetic companies to break down exactly what they use to add “fragrance” to their products (so as to not give away their proprietary formulation), full transparency will go a long way with your customers.
+- Be transparent in your labeling.
+No matter where you are, legal requirements ask that you list out all of the ingredients in your bath bombs— and full transparency will go a long way with your customers.

 - Pack your products tightly.
-Finally, you’ll want to make sure that your bath bombs can’t roll around in the box and bang up against each other.
+Finally, you’ll want to make sure your bath bombs can’t roll around in the box and bang up against each other.
 If they do, they’re more likely to break and crumble once your customer unwraps them.
-Simply stuff the box with tissue paper or paper crinkle filler to separate the bath bombs from each other and keep them snug.
-As a safety check, close the package and shake it—if you hear a rattle, add more stuffing or tissue to it.

 📚 Read more: